jhemberger/2018-microcolony-experiments/EXP_NOTES.md

 Going to need to explore GAMs for the Round 2 drone - dianostic plots look pretty poor (or try log-transforming)

 **12/21:** Played with GAMMs this morning.
 From basic diagnostic plots (resid v fitted), terrible fit with AR1 temporal autocorrelation structure.
 Probably more my ignorance than anything else.

+**1/14:** Time to maturity (per colony and treatment average), worker mortality (per colony and averaged per treatment).
+Calc ASAP.
+Also inter-period slope calculations

+**1/17:** Calculated time to first drones and ran stats on that.
+Also calculated worker mortality and ran stats.
+Need to do a RM ANOVA though to see if worker mortality spikes during dirth periods.